PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

   This message **must** be the first message, right after the header section, so that it has a fixed constant offset.

   - `compat_flags`: compatible flag bits.
+    - `compat_flags[0]`, bit 0, *DEFAULT_PARAMETERS*: if set, the log contains parameter defaults (message 'Q').

-    None of them is currently defined and all must be set to 0.
+    The rest of the bits is currently not defined and all must be set to 0.
     These bits can be used for future ULog changes that are compatible with existing parsers.
     It means parsers can just ignore the bits if one of the unknown bits is set.
   - `incompat_flags`: incompatible flag bits.